Yooli8537/Editor/README.md

 # Editor

 This is a Web-based Editor which can run locally or on a home server.
+The project is powered by an Express and Vite server, with Tiptap extensions powering the editor itself.
+It's easy to keep your documents organized with a sidebar including as many levels of folders as your heart desires and a search, so that you can always find what you're looking for.

 ## Contents